Skip to main content

 If the exempt population is small and stable, native customer groups are usually enough.

-If exemption handling becomes a workflow of its own, that is where Avalara starts becoming attractive because its Adobe Commerce extension page explicitly positions exemption certificate management as part of the broader offering for eligible customers, not just tax rate calculation.
+If exemption handling becomes a workflow of its own, Avalara becomes more attractive.
+Its Adobe Commerce extension page positions exemption certificate management as part of the broader offering for eligible customers, not just tax rate calculation.

 Native Magento vs Avalara vs Vertex